rsmp-nordic/rsmp_core/rst/rsmp.rst

 JSon code 17: A status unsubscribe message

-The allowed content is described in Table :num:_table-statusrequest_
+The allowed content is described in Table table-statusrequest_

 Message exchange between site and supervision system/other equipment - request
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""